 By measuring the rise of a Liquid in the Tube, we can find out, the Velocity of the Liquid Flow.

-I hope this information will help you in better understanding Hydraulic Devices.
+I hope this information will help you to better understand Hydraulic Devices.

 Besides this information, you are suggested to read something more from below engineering books